-Note that in table 3-11, group IV consists of fetal deaths with gestation not stated but presumed to be 20 weeks or more.
+As shown in table 3-11, Group IV consists of fetal deaths with gestation not stated but presumed to be 20 weeks or more.

-Until 1939 the nationally recommended procedure for registration of a fetal death required the filing of both a live-birth and a death certificate.
-In 1939 a separate Standard Certificate of Stillbirth (fetal death) was created to replace the former procedure.
-This was revised in 1949, 1955, 1956, 1968, 1978, and 1989.
-The 1989 U.S. Standard Report of Fetal Death is shown in figure 7-B.

-The 1977 revision of the Model State Vital Statistics Act and Model State Vital Statistics Regulations (27) recommended spontaneous fetal deaths at a gestation of 20 weeks or more or a weight of 350 grams or more and all induced terminations of pregnancy regardless of gestational age be reported and further be reported on separate forms.
-These forms are to be considered legally required statistical reports rather than legal documents.
+Until 1939, the nationally recommended procedure for registration of a fetal death required the filing of a livebirth certificate and a death certificate.
+In 1939, a separate Standard Certificate of Stillbirth (fetal death) was created to replace the former procedure.
+This was revised in 1949, 1956, 1968, 1978, and 1989.
+The 1989 U.S. Standard Report of Fetal Death is shown in figure 7-B. The 1977 revision of the Model State Vital Statistics Act and Model State Vital Statistics Regulations (30) recommended spontaneous fetal deaths at a gestation of 20 weeks or more or a weight of 350 grams or more and all induced terminations of pregnancy regardless of gestational age be reported and further be reported on separate forms.
+These forms should be considered legally required statistical reports rather than legal documents.

-Beginning with 1970 fetal deaths, procedures were implemented that attempted to separate reports of spontaneous fetal deaths from those of induced terminations of pregnancy.
+Beginning with fetal deaths reported in 1970, procedures were implemented that attempted to separate reports of spontaneous fetal deaths from those of induced terminations of pregnancy.
 These procedures were implemented because the health implications of spontaneous fetal deaths are different from those of induced terminations of pregnancy.
 These procedures are still used.

-Comparability and completeness of data-Registration area requirements for reporting fetal deaths vary.
-Most of these areas require reporting of fetal death at gestations of 20 weeks or more.
-Table D shows the minimum period of gestation required by each State to report fetal death.
-Substantial evidence exists that indicates some fetal deaths for which reporting is required are not reported (28).
+Comparability and completeness of data--Registration area requirements for reporting fetal deaths vary.
+Most of the areas require reporting of fetal death at gestations of 20 weeks or more.
+Table E shows the minimum period of gestation required by each State to report fetal death.
+Substantial evidence exists that indicates some fetal deaths for which reporting is required are not reported (31).